SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

     rpm -ivh zip-3.0-11.el7.x86_64.rpm
     ```

-5. Prepare the applications for deployment by using the following commands:
+5. Prepare the web apps for deployment by using the following commands:

    {{< c8y-admon-important >}}